-In connection with these responsibilities, as discussed elsewhere in this Proxy Statement, the Audit Committee held four meetings and six telephonic meetings during the Company's 2018 fiscal year.
+In connection with these responsibilities, as discussed elsewhere in this Proxy Statement, the Audit Committee held four meetings and eight telephonic meetings during the Company's 2020 fiscal year.
 These meetings were designed, among other things, to facilitate and encourage communication among the Audit Committee, management, the internal auditors and the independent registered public accounting firm.
 The Audit Committee discussed with representatives of the independent registered public accounting firm the overall scope and plans for these audits.
-The Audit Committee also met with representatives of KPMG, with and without management and the internal auditors present, to discuss the Company's fiscal year 2018 financial statements and the Company's internal control over financial reporting.
-The Audit Committee also reviewed and discussed the December 29, 2018 audited financial statements with management and reviewed and discussed the status of the Company's internal control over financial reporting with management and the internal auditors.
-The Audit Committee also discussed with representatives of the independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 1301, "Communications with Audit Committees," adopted by the Public Company Accounting Oversight Board, and also received written disclosures and the letter from KPMG required by the Public Company Accounting Oversight Board regarding KPMG's independence from the Company.
-The Audit Committee had discussions with representatives of the independent registered public accounting firm under the rules and regulations governing auditor independence promulgated under the Sarbanes-Oxley Act.
-The Audit Committee had discussions with management and the internal auditors concerning the process used to support certifications by the Company's Chief Executive Officer and Chief Financial Officer that are required by the Securities and Exchange Commission ("SEC") and the Sarbanes-Oxley Act to accompany the Company's periodic
+The Audit Committee also met with representatives of KPMG, with and without management and the internal auditors present, to discuss the Company's fiscal year 2020 financial statements and the Company's internal control over financial reporting.
+The Audit Committee also reviewed and discussed the December 26, 2020 audited financial statements with management and reviewed and discussed the status of the Company's internal control over financial reporting with management and the internal auditors.
+The Audit Committee also discussed with representatives of the independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 1301, "Communications with Audit Committees," adopted by the Public Company Accounting Oversight Board regarding KPMG's independence from the Company.
+The Audit Committee had discussions with representatives of the independent registered public accounting firm concerning the independence of the independent registered public accounting firm under the rules and regulations governing auditor independence promulgated under the Sarbanes-Oxley Act.
+The Audit Committee had discussions with management and the internal auditors concerning the process used to support certifications by the Company's Chief Executive Officer and Chief Financial Officer that are required by the Securities and Exchange Commission ("SEC") and the Sarbanes-Oxley Act to accompany the Company's periodic filings with the SEC.